sriharikrishna/siamcse21/perftest/README.md

 # AD microbenchmark

-This program applies AD in forward and reverse mode to the function `fun`.
+This program applies Tapenade in forward and reverse mode to the function `fun`.

 The function takes a vector of length `n` as an input and produces a vector of length `n` as an output.
 Currently, the function is just a dummy that does some